Stadium Australia: Post-reconfiguration

 25 September 2009 saw the largest ever NRL finals attendance (non-grand final) in competition history when 74,549 fans saw the Parramatta Eels defeat the Bulldogs RLFC 22–12 in the preliminary final of the 2009 NRL season.
 This beat the previous finals record of 57,973 set at the Sydney Cricket Ground for the preliminary final of the 1963 NSWRFL season which St George defeat Parramatta 12–7.

-It hosted its first ever International Cricket match when Australia took on India in a Twenty20 night game on 1 February 2012.
+It hosted its first International Cricket match when Australia took on India in a Twenty20 night game on 1 February 2012.
 The match attracted a crowd of 59,569 which remains the largest crowd ever for a cricket match in New South Wales.

 30 September 2012 saw the largest ever NRL Grand Final crowd since reconfiguration up until 2014 when 82,976 attended the 2012 NRL Grand Final to see the Melbourne Storm defeat the Canterbury-Bankstown Bulldogs 14–4.
 This number was nearly reached in the 2009 NRL Grand Final between the Storm and the Parramatta Eels, with 82,538 in attendance.
 On 13 and 14 December 2010, a U2 concert, one of the biggest in history, was held at the ANZ Stadium.

 On 6 July 2013 a new rectangle configuration record attendance of 83,702 watched the British & Irish Lions defeat Australia 41–16 to win the Tom Richards Cup series by 2–1.

 The record set by the Wallabies test was broken just 10 days later on 17 July when 83,813 (only 187 short of capacity) attended Game 3 of the 2013 State of Origin series.
 Queensland defeated NSW 12–10 to win their 8th straight Origin series.
 With 80,380 attending Game 1 at the stadium, the attendances also broke the Origin attendance records for the first and third game of a series.
 With the second game of the series attracting 51,690 to Brisbane's Suncorp Stadium, 2013 also broke the Origin series attendance record with 215,883 attending the three games.

 On 6 September 2013, the largest ever NRL minor round attendance for a single game at the stadium was set when 59,708 saw eventual 2013 Premiers the Sydney Roosters defeat South Sydney 24–12 in the final round of the 2013 NRL season.
 This was also the largest single game minor round crowd in the history of the premiership dating back to 1908, breaking the previous record set at the ANZ Stadium in Brisbane (now known as the Queensland Sport and Athletics Centre) on 27 August 1993 when St George defeated Brisbane 16–10 in Round 22 of the 1993 NSWRL season in front of 58,593 fans.
+The record crowd stood until 18 April 2025, when 65,305 people attended the Good Friday clash between the Canterbury-Bankstown Bulldogs and South Sydney.